HenriWahl/checkmk-agent-plugin-kubernetes-namespaces/README.md

   - ReplicaSets
 - Set percentage thresholds for PersistentVolume usage
 - Set thresholds for CronJob counts
-- Special feature: monitors the capacity of persistent volumes
+- No extra agent needed on the Kubernetes nodes

 ## Development